verypossible/booster-kit-react/ROADMAP.md

 # Roadmap

-* Enhance the Koa static server to provide options to render and serve React markup via a production Node server.
-This will enable us run small sites that depend on SEO friendly markup with ease.
-* Enhance the Webpack build process to generate all html files with SEO friendly markup via React's `renderToSring` server function.
+* Enhance the Webpack & create SSR for server so the build process generates all html files with SEO friendly markup via React's `renderToSring` server function.
 * Integrate SocketCluster on the server and client
-* Enhance configuration to easily support three different build types - static client, universal app, and static site generation.
+* Enhance configuration to easily support three different build types - static client and universal app.
 * Refactor Webpack configuration to better support different build types.
 It should be a factory.
-* Remove `node-babael` as a dependency for builds and replace it with `babel-register` - this will improve production performance.
+* Remove `node-babel` as a dependency for builds and replace it with `babel-register` - this will improve production performance.

+* Decide between express and koa.
+* Decide between ava and jest for testing.
+* Setup SSR.
+* Setup React Helmet for page specific head and meta tags.

 For when we start converting the static Koa server into a universal server that servers React:
 * "koa": "^2.0.0-alpha.3",